agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::

-With the `type()` method we can force the State to only accept specific values fitting to the before defined `type`.
+With the `type()` method, we can force the State to only accept specific values fitting to the before defined `type`.
 Be aware that the `type` will be enforced at runtime and not in the editor.
 ```ts {1}
 MY_STATE.type(String);
 MY_STATE.set(1); // Error at runtime
 MY_STATE.set("hi"); // Success at runtime
 ```
-The type function takes in the JS constructor for that type, possible options are:
+The type function takes in the JS constructor for that type.
+Possible options are:
 ```
 Boolean, String, Object, Array, Number
 ```